 Treatment of a bruised hand

 Treatment consists of rest and immediate application of cold therapy to help control the bleeding and swelling.
-Cold can be applied for 10 minutes every hour reducing frequency as symptoms improve.
+Cold can be applied for 10 minutes every hour reducing the frequency as symptoms improve.
 A compression bandage can be applied to help control swelling and the hand should be raised to aid the flow of tissue fluids away from the injury.